cashubtc/nuts/xx.md

 ### Batch Size Limits

-Implementations MAY advertise a maximum batch size through the mint info endpoint (NUT-06).
+Mints MAY advertise a maximum batch size through the [NUT-06][06] mint info endpoint.
 The batch size limit is included in the `nuts` object under the `XX` key:

 ```json
 {